Lucy Powell: Deputy Labour Leader (2025–present)

+On 12 February 2026, Powell spoke at the Unison annual women's conference in Liverpool, highlighting the Labour government's achievements, such as expanding free school meals, raising living wages, ending zero-hours contracts, and lifting the two-child benefit cap, while warning against the rise of Reform UK and right-wing political threats.
+She called Labour's relationship with trade unions "our collective superpower".

+Amid the 2026 Labour Party leadership crisis, Powell repeatedly defended Andy Burnham as a potential future leader while declining to call publicly for a change of leadership.
+During media appearances in June 2026, she described Ed Miliband as someone who would make "a good Chancellor" in a Burnham administration, although she criticised what she called "tittle-tattle" over cabinet appointments.

+In July 2026, Powell criticised what she described as a "boys' club" culture of anonymous briefing within 10 Downing Street, arguing that the next Labour leader should promote a more meritocratic and inclusive culture and warning against sexist briefings targeting female Labour politicians.

+Education Secretary (2026–present)

+On 20 July 2026, Andy Burnham appointed Powell as Secretary of State for Education, succeeding Bridget Phillipson.
+She subsequently criticised the education reforms introduced under former Conservative education secretary Michael Gove, describing their emphasis on academic subjects and examinations as a "straightjacket" which had failed to cater for pupils with different talents.
+She announced plans to expand technical and vocational education and review the curriculum and assessment system, including the pressure created by GCSE examinations.
+Powell also made reform of the student loan system a priority.

 Political views

-Powell has been described as part of the soft left of the Labour Party and is a member of the Tribune Group of Labour MPs as well as the Fabian Society.
+Powell has been described as part of the soft left of the Labour Party, and is a member of the Tribune Group of Labour MPs and the Fabian Society.
 She is also a member of Labour Friends of Israel.
-In a 2024 interview, she cited Neil Kinnock, Mo Mowlam, Harriet Harman and Ed Miliband as her political influences.

-Powell campaigned for the UK to remain in the European Union (EU) in the 2016 Brexit referendum and advocated for a "Common Market 2.0"— a soft Brexit model involving single-market and customs union alignment, designed to maintain close economic relations while respecting parliamentary sovereignty.
+In a 2024 interview, she cited Neil Kinnock, Mo Mowlam, Harriet Harman, and Ed Miliband as her political influences.
+Powell campaigned for the UK to remain in the European Union (EU) in the 2016 Brexit referendum and advocated for a "Common Market 2.0", a soft Brexit model involving single-market and customs union alignment, designed to maintain close economic relations while respecting parliamentary sovereignty.
 Powell consistently supported measures maintaining close ties to the EU, including backing a confirmatory referendum on any negotiated withdrawal deal.